 Visit the Website

-The CSIC partner has recently achieved advancements in solid catalysts for the conversion of (bio)syngas into hydrocarbon pools with unusual compositions, in line with the concept underlying REDIFUEL.
+The CSIC partner has achieved advancements in solid catalysts for the conversion of (bio)syngas into hydrocarbon pools with unusual compositions, in line with the concept underlying REDIFUEL.
 With these findings as seeding point, researchers at the Instituto de Tecnología Química (Valencia) engage with project partners in further catalyst development activities aiming at pilot scale process demonstrations.